coderofsalvation/json-ref-lite/README.md

 > Note #1: you can override the evaluator with your own by adding a function as third argument.
 See the '!!' comment
 > Note #2: both jsonpointer notation `foo_{#/a/graph/value}` as well as dot-notation is allowed `foo_{a.graph.value}`

-## Example: restgraph client or server using jsonschema
+## Example: restgraph using jsonschema

-CRUD operations in javascript without dealing with the underlying rest interface:
+CRUD operations in server/client without dealing with the underlying rest interface?

+### the graph

     graph = jref.resolve
       searchquery: